LaureiVarju/CDK_PARM/README.md

 PARM is a discord bot that allows users to store messages and links in a AWS Redshift database.
 That data is then sent to a target user at semi-randomized intervals (if the target user has opted to receive them)

 This bot is hosted on AWS Lambda.
-It uses Discord Interactions Endpoint.
+It uses Discord Interactions endpoints.
 The app is built with Flask to create a HTTP server.
 The server is hosted on AWS Lambda Docker Container using AWS CDK.

 # To Do: